trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 time with no redundancy overhead.
-If you need redundancy with that flexibility, ZFS AnyRAID could be an option when available; until then, mergerfs remains the simpler choice for mixed-capacity pooling with redendancy and integrity available via SnapRAID and/or NonRAID.
+If you need redundancy with that flexibility, ZFS AnyRAID could be an option when available; until then, mergerfs remains the simpler choice for mixed-capacity pooling with redundancy and integrity available via SnapRAID and/or NonRAID.

 ## Bcachefs